-However, even in a healthy person, the body is not always able to prevent the bacteria from multiplying and spreading.
-As harmful bacteria reproduce, they can expel healthy bacteria and microorganisms and emit toxins that damage body cells.
+However, even in a healthy person, the body cannot always prevent the bacteria from multiplying and spreading.
+As harmful bacteria reproduce, they can expel beneficial bacteria and microorganisms and emit toxins that damage body cells.

 What are the risk factors for bacterial diseases?

-Bacterial diseases can occur in any age group or population, but a number of factors increase the risk of developing bacterial diseases.
+Bacterial diseases can occur in any age group or population, but several factors increase the risk of developing bacterial infections.
 Not all people with risk factors will get bacterial diseases.

 Risk factors for bacterial diseases include:

-- Being a baby, child or older adult.
+- I was a baby, child, or older adult.